• Skip to primary navigation

 Pumpkin Snickerdoodles

-Several afternoons a week, my 50 pound companion and I head up the canyon for a jog.
+Several afternoons a week, my german shorthair pointer dog and I head up the canyon for a jog.
 This time of year is so beautiful with the leaves changing colors.
 She is a bird hunting dog, and is fun to watch as we run.
 She usually runs several lengths ahead of me sniffing for birds, her body going rigid at attention when she finds some.
 Squirrels though?
 They are a different story.
 She will go racing off the road into the bushes to chase those.
 They are fair game.

 On our run the other afternoon, she went off the side of the road to investigate something.
 Thinking maybe it was another dog I thought nothing of it.
 She then came racing back and heeled right at my side.
 She never does that!
 She is always too busy exploring.
 I kept running and the dog stayed right at my side.
 Several minutes later a couple on bikes stopped me and said that they recommended I turn around and head back.
 They spotted a bear on the side of the road not ¼ mile away from me.